BCH-RC/DiVenn2/scRNAseq_preprocessing/docker/README.md

 This structure enables consistent input for DiVenn2 and supports downstream visualization of DEG intersections across multiple conditions and cell types.

 ---

-## 🔄 Custom DEG Table Input (User-Supplied CSV)

-In addition to processing .h5ad and .rds files using the built-in Python and R scripts, the DiVenn2 DEG preprocessing pipeline also supports custom DEG table inputs directly from users.
-This allows users who have already performed differential expression analysis in their own environments (outside of the container) to supply pre-formatted CSV files, bypassing the need to run the built-in Preprocessing_h5ad.py or Preprocessing_Seuratobj.r scripts.
-These customized DEG tables must follow the standard DiVenn2 format as described in the 'Output Format' section: each row should contain Condition_1, Condition_2, CellType, Gene, and Reg_direct, where Reg_direct is 1 for upregulated and 2 for downregulated genes in Condition_1.
-By supporting this flexible input mode, users can seamlessly integrate their existing pipelines and tools with DiVenn2’s powerful visualization capabilities.

 ## 📝 **Notes**
 - Ensure **Docker** or **Singulatiry** are installed and running before executing the commands.